Individual JFrog Products Installation

 Note

-Before you start the installation process, ensure to check the System Requirements.
+Before starting the installation process, check the System Requirements.

 You can install JFrog products on a single node or in high availability (HA) mode.